Archetypal branding provides a powerful framework for understanding people’s motivations and behaviours.

 You probably selected more than one archetype.
 That’s completely normal, since all 12 are embodied in us, but it’s important to remember that you (your business) can’t be everything for everyone.
 Trying to appeal to a broad audience can dilute your message and confuse your customers.
 Instead, focus on the archetype that is most relevant to your company and target that one with laser precision.
 Archetypes provide a framework for understanding people’s motivations and behaviours, so use them to your advantage!

-However, it’s not as easy to pinpoint the right archetype for your own business straight away, although there are many branding archetype quizzes out there that make it look like it is.
-Your core message is usually hidden between the layers of your product/service descriptions and a quick archetypal description match doesn’t give you any practical advice on how to weave that into your marketing strategy.
+Your core message is usually hidden between the layers of your product or service descriptions and a quick introduction to archetypal narrative in this post doesn’t give you any practical advice on how to weave that into your marketing strategy.

-You naturally want as many people as possible to know what your company has to offer and limiting yourself to a specific audience seems like a counter-productive business move, but we can guarantee this is not the case.
+You naturally want as many people as possible to know what your company has to offer and limiting yourself to a specific audience seems like a counter-productive business move.
+We can guarantee you this is not the case.
 You need someone from the outside to view your company in an objective, yet understanding way and strategically examine every part of your business, so they can bring it all together with a strong, clear message.

 Brandician’s team is here to help: we have years of experience crafting marketing campaigns and messaging that resonate with our clients and their customers.
 Let us help you select your brand archetype and start with the branding process.